Ballganda/CSSmaps/motd/index.md

 Map rules: All Maps
 1. Do the objectives.
 2. On hostage maps get all the hostages.
 Possible slay for half assing it.
-cs_office:
-1. No sniper box for CTs
-2. Get your ass inside on carpet by 2:00 CTs
 Low gravity Scout/AWP and knives:
 1. Shoot only from the air/jumping
 2. Knife only from the air/jumping